RezaShahrestani/programme/legacy/javascript/javascript3/week1/lesson-plan.md

 Programmers can use an api to access complex functionality in a simple way.
 Electricity socket.
 You just plug your appliance into the wall and it works.
-We dont have to worry about the wiring or anything.
+We don't have to worry about the wiring or anything.
 The complex functionality has been abstracted away.
 Web API's are like that, but just for getting data from a server.

 There are some funny apis to play with: